jtiai/jtiai.github.io/content/programming/dependency-injection.md

 Dependency Injection is a design pattern that allows you to inject dependencies into your classes.
 This is useful for decoupling your code and making it more testable.

-In Godot it allows to inject parent object references to children.
+In Godot it allows to inject parent object references to children or sibling references to other siblings.

 ## How to use it?